imabdul/cmpe273-lab3/README.md

             ]

 2. Consistent Hashing on Client Side
-Command to execute: my\dir\go run consHashing-client.go
+Command to execute: go run /path/to/your/folder/consHashing-client.go
 </pre>